 I’ve already discussed this one quite a bit with the examples in the previous post – so if you haven’t yet read that one I would recommend you stop reading right here and check out the previous post on Why Starting a Dropshipping Business is a Waste of Time.

-This is part two of a two part series and catching only the second half is like showing up 45 minutes late to a new movie.
+This post is part two of a two-part series.
+And reading only this post is like showing up 45 minutes late to a movie.

-As I explained in the previous article, competition is a big negative when it comes to dropshipping because of the absurd numbers involved.
+As I explained in that previous article, competition is a big negative when it comes to dropshipping because of the absolutely absurd numbers involved.

-There is no cap on the number of sellers, there is no enforced MAP (minimum advertised price), and there is really just nothing to protect you and your business.
+On AliExpress, there is no cap on the number of sellers allowed to sell a given product.
+There is no enforced MAP (minimum advertised price), and really, there is nothing to protect you and your business.

-Yes, Oberlo – which is owned by Shopify – sent an email to the thousands of people on their mailing list, AND posted on their site blog, a list of the best products to sell on your eCommerce store right now.
+Yes, Oberlo – which is owned by Shopify, by the way (sense any conflict of interest there?) – sent an email to the tens of thousands of people on their mailing list, AND posted on their site blog, a list of the best individual products to sell on your eCommerce store this season.

-How do ya think that is going to work out for those people who follow that advice?
+How do you think that is going to work out for those who follow that advice?

 Grab your popcorn and watch the race to the bottom begin!